indexed-finance/docs/community/faq.md

 ### Can I Stake NDX Itself?

-No, and there are currently no plans to enable this.
-Incentivising people to lock up NDX in a liquidity pair (i.e. NDX/ETH) in order to earn NDX by way of reward would have the adverse effect of making governance _harder_ for the wider platform, as staked NDX cannot be used to vote.
+Not at present, however this may change in the future.
+It is worth noting, however, that incentivising people to lock up NDX in a liquidity pair (i.e. NDX/ETH) in order to earn NDX by way of reward would have the adverse effect of making governance _harder_ for the wider platform, as staked NDX cannot be used to vote.

 ## Minting And Burning